compas-dev/compas_xr_unity_assembly/README.md

 ![Screenshot 2024-02-20 at 11 08 41 AM](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/2b711a51-1817-4589-9a30-2123fb270cb0)

-   - Connect your iOS device to the laptop via a USB cable and unless your device is already in Developer Mode, scroll down and see the instructions for Developer Devices.
+   - Connect your iOS device to the laptop via a USB cable and unless your device is already in Developer Mode, scroll down and see the instructions for ```Turning Devices into Developer Devices```.
    - Install necessary modules in Xcode (e.g. iOS 17.2)

 ![Screenshot 2024-02-20 at 11 19 44 AM (1)](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/a9310653-0ee0-43d5-9b72-7901c3379327)